apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine war: Wave of drone strikes hits several Russian regions**
+**Dow Jones Erases Gains On Weak Jobs, GDP Data; Tesla Stock Slides On Sell Rating**

-You can read more about it [here](https://www.bbc.com/news/world-europe-66654125).
+You can read more about it [here](https://www.investors.com/market-trend/stock-market-today/dow-jones-futures-adp-jobs-data-chip-stock-ambarella-crashes-on-earnings/).

 ## Requirements
 - Python 3.8